Berkshire Hathaway investors worry about life after Buffett

 But with the 88-year-old Buffett and 95-year-old Charlie Munger leading the company, it's hard for shareholders not to wonder how much longer the revered investors will be in place.
-Neither has any plans to retire.
+And the fact that Berkshire is holding more than $114 billion in cash and short-term investments raises questions about what Buffett might buy next.

-Shareholder Stephen Teenois, 30, made the trip to Omaha this year after owning the stock for several years because he wanted to experience the event where Buffett and Munger spend hours answering questions.
+Shareholder Stephen Teenois, 30, made his first trip to this year's meeting on Saturday after owning the stock for several years because he wanted to experience the event where Buffett and Munger spend hours answering questions.

 "I just want to soak in everything I can and learn from him," said Teenois, who is from Houston.

 Buffett has said that Berkshire has a succession plan in place for whenever it is needed.
+Neither Buffett nor Munger has any plans to retire.
 Two longtime executives, Ajit Jain and Greg Abel, have been promoted to vice chairman to help oversee Berkshire's businesses.
 One of them will likely eventually be Berkshire's next CEO.

-Buffett has said both Abel and Jain have done a great job since they were promoted into the new roles in early 2018, and both earned about $18 million last year.
+Buffett said Saturday that both Abel and Jain have done a great job since they were promoted into the new roles in early 2018, and both earned about $18 million last year.
 Jain oversees the conglomerate's insurance businesses while Abel oversees non-insurance business operations.

+"You could not have two better operating managers than Greg and Ajit," Buffett said.

 Jim Weber, CEO of Berkshire company Brooks Running, said the transition from reporting directly to Buffett to reporting to Abel has gone smoothly.